Take Part this Spring! Any time March 1-May 31, 2018

-Simply choose one day (or a 24-hour period) to count between March 1-May 31, 2017 (We recommend mid April!) then register with HMANA, find sponsors to pledge support for your Raptorthon, go out and find as many species as possible, collect your pledges and report your results.
-HMANA will allocate your proceeds according to your wishes (up to 50% to your favorite hawk watch) and publish results in the Hawk Migration Studies journal.
+Simply choose one day to count, register with HMANA, find sponsors to pledge support for your Raptorthon, go out and find as many species as possible, collect your pledges and report your results.
+HMANA will allocate your proceeds according to your wishes and publish all results in the Hawk Migration Studies journal.

 What is a Raptorthon?
 Like Birdathon, Raptorthon is a sponsored Bird Count, but is focused on Raptors.
 It’s a fun event organized by The Hawk Migration Association of North America (HMANA) in which you ask sponsors for a pledge to sponsor you for a day searching for as many raptors species (and optionally other species) as possible.